The purpose of this article is to teach you All About Dark Chocolate in relation to the low FODMAP Diet.

 All of this information tells us many things:

-- Fructans show up at 125 g, in the Monash lab test of dark chocolate.
-This does not make sense, and has not been explained by Monash, since the 85% chocolate does not become Moderate until ≤ 350 g, and no fructans are shown, although GOS are.
+- Fructans show up at 125 g, in the Monash lab test of Dark Chocolate.
+This does not make sense, and has not been explained by Monash, since the 85% chocolate does not become Moderate until ≤ 350 g, and no fructans are shown, although GOS were.

-- And most importantly, it means you CAN have Dark Chocolate while following the low FODMAP diet.
+- Most importantly, it means you CAN have Dark Chocolate while following the low FODMAP diet.

-In its most simple form, unsweetened chocolate (also called chocolate liquor) will contain one ingredient – cacao mass.
+In its most simple form, unsweetened chocolate (also called chocolate liquor, even though there is no alcohol involved) will contain one ingredient – cacao mass.
 Cacao mass is made up of crushed cacao nibs, which are the very center of the cacao bean.
 They are very high in fat – which happens to be cocoa butter.

 So, a bar of unsweetened chocolate should say 100% chocolate – or 100% cacao, 100% cacao mass, 100% cocoa or 100% cocoa mass or something similar, and it will only contain the cacao nibs, all ground up, which also contain a fair amount of fat (cocoa butter).